Cryptorubic/rubic-sdk/README.md

 ## Rubic SDK

-{% warning %}

-**Danger:** Rubik SDK is at the alpha stage.
+> ⚠️ **Danger:** Rubik SDK is at the alpha stage.
 Don't use it in production code.
 Use rubik sdk at your own risk.
 During the first quarter of 2022, a beta release is planned, in which many interfaces and types can be changed.
 For now, you can explore our solution and try it out in a test environment.
 [An example of using rubik sdk](https://github.com/Cryptorubic/rubic-sdk-usage)

-{% endwarning %}

 ### Description
 In dApps a lot of business logic is often concentrated on the frontend for interacting with the blockchain.
 This SDK is built on the basis of [Rubic](https://github.com/Cryptorubic/rubic-app) multichain DeFi frontend part.
 SDK is a library for interacting with various dexes, as well as Rubic cross-chain swaps.
 It also includes a number of utilities useful when working with Ethereum.